Jew's harp: Sindhi music

-In Sindhi the Jew's harp is called changu (چنگُ).
+In Sindhi music, the Jew's harp is called changu (چنگُ).
 In Sindhi music, it can be an accompaniment or the main instrument.
 One of the most famous players is Amir Bux Ruunjho.

 Sicilian music

-In Sicily, the Jew's harp is commonly known as marranzanu, but other names include angalarruni, calarruni, gangalarruni, ganghilarruni, mariolu, mariolu di fera, marranzana, and ngannalarruni.
+In Sicily, the Jew's harp is commonly known as marranzanu.
+Other names for the instrument include angalarruni, calarruni, gangalarruni, ganghilarruni, mariolu, mariolu di fera, marranzana, and ngannalarruni.

 Austrian Jew's harp playing

 Austrian Jew's harp music uses typical Western harmony.
 The UNESCO has included Austrian Jew's harp playing in its Intangible Cultural Heritage list.

 In Austria, the instrument is known as Maultrommel (the literal translation is 'mouth drum').

 Western classical music

 Early representations of Jew's harps have appeared in Western churches since the fourteenth century.

 The Austrian composer Johann Albrechtsberger—chiefly known today as a teacher of Beethoven—wrote seven concerti for Jew's harp, mandora, and orchestra between 1769 and 1771.
 Four of them have survived, in the keys of F major, E-flat major, E major, and D major.
 They are based on the special use of the Jew's harp in Austrian folk music.

-Well known performer Franz Koch (1761–1831), discovered by Frederick the Great, could play two Jew's harps at once, while the also well known performer Karl Eulenstein (1802—1890), "invented a system of playing four at once, connecting them by silken strings in such a way that he could clasp all four with the lips, and strike all the four springs at the same time".
+Well-known performer Franz Koch (1761–1831), discovered by Frederick the Great, could play two Jew's harps at once, while the also well-known performer Karl Eulenstein (1802–1890) "invented a system of playing four at once, connecting them by silken strings in such a way that he could clasp all four with the lips, and strike all the four springs at the same time".

 The American composer Charles Ives wrote a part for Jew's harp in the Washington's Birthday movement of A Symphony: New England Holidays.